orisai/scheduler/docs/README.md

 ## Handling errors

-After all jobs finish, an exception `JobsExecutionFailure` composing exceptions thrown by all jobs is thrown.
+After all jobs finish, an exception `RunFailure` composing exceptions thrown by all jobs is thrown.
 This exception will inform you about which exceptions were thrown, including their messages and source.
 But this still makes exceptions hard to access by application error handler and causes [CLI commands](#cli-commands) to hard fail.

 To overcome this limitation, add minimal error handler into scheduler.
-When an error handler is set, `JobsExecutionFailure` is *not thrown*.
+When an error handler is set, `RunFailure` is *not thrown*.

 Assuming you have a [PSR-3 logger](https://github.com/php-fig/log), e.g. [Monolog](https://github.com/Seldaek/monolog)
 installed, it would look like this: